2022 Florida Speedweek – Itinerary

-The 2020 Daytona 500 will be raced on Sunday February 16th and you can readily assume that the World of Outlaws, the All Stars and USAC will schedule their racing at Volusia Speedway and other tracks accordingly.
+The 2020 Daytona 500 will be raced on Sunday February 16th so again you can readily assume that in 2022 the date will be Sunday February 20th.

-Our next Florida Speedweek tour will depart Australia on January 27th 2020, returning February 20th 2020.
+Our Florida Speedweek tour will depart Australia on January 27th 2020, returning February 20th 2020.

 The 2012, 2014 and 2018 tours were extremely well received, but we believe that running it as a special event tour makes it more attractive.
 And therefore likely to receive sufficient customer interest to ensure that each time we offer it, it’ll be a goer.